 Not every doctor will recommend a codeine substitute.
 It will depend on several things, including the severity of the withdrawal symptoms and the medical history of the patient.

-There several helpful treatments and resources that can be utilised to make the process of withdrawal and recovery more comfortable.
+There are several helpful treatments and resources that can be utilised to make the process of withdrawal and recovery more comfortable.

 These include counselling, prescribed medications, group support, and a holistic approach to personal wellbeing.
-Below are a few common treatments of addiction recovery.

 Any treatment plans and goals should include aftercare for continued recovery.